anto2318/fastify-server/README.md

 - [node.js] - evented I/O for the backend
 - [yarn] - packages installer

-## Create a new controller
+## Create a new module
 Accessible npm run commands to perform actions.

 Command Name           | Description
 ---------------------- | -----------------------------------------------------------------------------------
-add:controller         | Creates a new controller, routes, model & schema, services and validation
+add:module         | Creates a new module with controller, routes, model & schema, service & validation

 ## License